 Friends of the Northumberland Strait is a community group concerned about Northern Pulp’s proposed wastewater treatment facility and its potential impact on the environment.
-Our goal is to create a better future together by protecting the water, air, land and resources of our region, so that we can thrive for generations to come.
+Our goal is to create a better future together by protecting the water, air, land and resources of our region, so that we can thrive for

 "The date is the date."